 Until kinetic rechargeable batteries become commercially available, you can invest in a battery or solar-powered USB charger.
 If you are so inclined, you can even make your own from a kit such as the MintyBoost.
 Before purchasing or building a battery powered USB charger, be sure to check whether it will work for the device you want to power.

 Got another essential gadget for staying wired up when you're camping out?
 Be sure to let us know in the comments!
-Find an article on how wind-up chargers work, as well as other related HowStuffWorks.com articles, on the next page.
+Find an article on how wind-up chargers work, as well as other related HowStuffWorks.com articles, below.